Fans - Influence of Air Temperature and Air Density on Volume Flow, Pressure Head and Power Consumption

 Decide the correct air volume and pressure for choosing the fan from the manufacturers data and decide the total pressure for selecting the fan!

-Note!
-The power consumption is lower in operating conditions than during start ups.
-A motor should in general be big enough to handle the higher power consumption at start ups.
+Note! - the power consumption is lower in operating condition than during start up.
+A motor (and the motor protection) should in general be big enough to handle higher start up power consumption.

 Remember!
-If fans starts with temperatures below 20 oC (NTP), the power consumption will be higher than the catalogue specification.
-In this situation a fan may be stopped by the electrical overload protection.
-Higher power consumption during start ups may be compensated by reducing the volume flow through the fan with a closing damper on the fan's outlet.
+If a fan starts with temperatures below 20 oC (NTP) - the power consumption will be higher than specified in the catalogue - and the fan may be stopped by the electrical overload protection.
+The power consumption during start up can be reduced by limiting the volume flow with a closing damper on the outlet of the fan.

 Related Topics